unitartu-remrob/remrob-docker/README.md

 ### Running the container

-1. Change the `extra-hosts` directive to your robot's hostname and IP address (e.g. "robotont-7:192.168.0.39")
+1. Change the `extra-hosts` directive in the docker-compose.yaml to your robot's hostname and IP address (e.g. "robotont-7:192.168.0.39")

 2. `docker-compose up`